What is CPM Scheduling?

 CPM stands for Critical Path Method, which in fact represents a set of instructions or rules for scheduling projects.
 This methodology allows us to logically paint a graphical picture of the project, or in other words create a project plan, through which we can estimate the time and resources required to complete the project.

-By referring to the CPM plan or schedule we can manage events, adhere to the time frame of the planed activities and control the project execution.
+By referring to the CPM plan or schedule we can manage events, adhere to the time frame of the planned activities, and control the project execution.

 However, to truly understand CPM, one must first understand the meaning of the term Critical Path.